Juan-Hilario/MSU-Tutoring-Portal/README.md

 -   [x] Create Supabase Bucket for TA face images
 -   [x] Set up authorization for each account role.
 -   [x] Set up facial recognition to acutally go to the Clock in page
--   [ ] Reports should be able to get generated on the Professor/Admin side
+-   [x] Reports should be able to get generated on the Professor/Admin side

 ## What is left to do?

--   Dashboard for Professors/Admin
--   Reports should be able to get generated on the Professor/Admin side
--   Finish styling the UI
--   Add custom animations
--   Set up authorization for Each account role.